How to play bar chords

 As you can see on the picture, the first thing you need to know before making your barre on guitar is that you have to create a pincer movement between the index finger and the thumb, like a crab’s claw !

-You can practice in a air to make this bar chords movement of distancing then bringing together between the thumb and the index.
+You can practice in a vacuum to make this movement of distancing then bringing together between the thumb and the index.
 With your hand wide open, you will have to move your two fingers away from each other and then bring them together :

 Position 1